 In the Outer Senshi, Sailor Uranus, Neptune, and Pluto's last names are Ten'ou (天王), Kaiou (海王), and Meiou (冥王).
 They mean sky king (Uranus is a Greek "ur-god", the personified sky the way Gaia is the personified earth), sea king (Neptune is the Roman name for Poseidon, the god of the sea), and dark king (Pluto is an alternate name for Hades, god of the death and the underworld).
 The Japanese name for Uranus, Neptune and Pluto (the planets) are Ten'ousei (天王星), Kaiousei (海王星), and Meiousei (冥王星).
 See the pattern? ...Sailor Saturn's last name is Tomoe (土萠).
 It means sprouting earth (and has no connection to mythology whatsoever).
 The Japanese name for Saturn is Dosei (土星), so Tomoe seems to fit the inner senshi's naming scheme. note The reason is simple.
 Saturn is visible with the Naked eye and was long-ago given a name drawn from the Five Elements.
 The outers required telescopes to see and were learned of through Western Contact, which is why the names are translations from the Roman Latin ones.
 Saturn's the odd one out because the creators went with the Moon to fill out their Five-Man Band.

-Jadeite, Nephrite, and Zoisite stayed the same in the English dub, Engrish (Jeddite, Nephlite, the oi as a diphthong) notwithstanding.
+Jadeite, Nephrite, and Zoisite stayed the same in the DiC English dub of the first anime, Engrish (Jeddite, Nephlite, the oi as a diphthong) notwithstanding.
 Kunzite became Malachite.
 Big hint he's Beryl's last henchman.
 Beryl herself qualifies.
 Also, Jadeite and Nephrite were the first two.
 A lot of Odd Name Out going on.